AymenSekhri/LinuxKernelModulesDevelopments/4.Race_Conditions/README.md

 atomic_sub(amount, &first_atomic);
 atomic_add(amount, &second_atomic);
 ```
-If it's not safe to run some code between the two lines then you should consider doing locking rather than atomic variable because each line is atomic but not both.
+If it's not safe to run some code between the two lines then you should consider doing locking rather than atomic variables because each line is atomic but not both.

 ### Atomic Bit Operations
 same as the atomic variable but with bit operations.<br>